 The Organization entered into a 48-month lease for its current location that commenced on April 1, 2014 and expired March 31, 2018.
 The lease called for annual rental payments ranging from \$18,000 to \$19,800.
-The lease was extended to March 31, 2019 with monthly rental payments of \$1,650.
-Prior to year-end, the lease was extended for an additional year through March 31, 2020 with monthly rental payments of \$1,850.
+The lease was extended to March 31, 2019 with monthly rental payments of \$1,650 and later extended to March 31, 2020 with monthly rental payments of \$1,850.
 On December 10, 2018 the lease was amended to include additional square footage at \$2,000 per month.
-Total rental expense under the agreement amounted to \$21,005 for the year ended December 31, 2018.
+Prior to year-end, the lease was extended for an additional year through March 31, 2021 with monthly rental payments of \$4,100 which covers both the original and additional space.
+Total rental expense under the agreement amounted to \$45,600 for the year ended December 31, 2019.

 The Organization entered into a 24-month lease for additional facility space that commenced on November 1, 2017.
 The lease calls for monthly rental payments of \$1,196, beginning November 1, 2017, which is subject to an annual rent increase based on the average consumer price inflation throughout the term of the lease.
 The lease contains a yearly renewable option after the term of the lease is fulfilled.
 The lease was amended effective November 14, 2018 to include additional square footage and the monthly rental payment amount was increased to \$1,629.
-Total rental expense under the agreement amounted to \$11,248 for the year ended December 31, 2018.
+The lease expired on October 31, 2019 and converted to a month-to-month agreement.
+Total rental expense under the agreement amounted to \$19,542 for the year ended December 31, 2019.

-The following is a schedule of annual future minimum lease payments required under operating leases with initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2018:
+The following is a schedule of annual future minimum lease payments required under operating leases with initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2019: